IgnacioTejeraPicossi/learning-with-ai/README.md

   - The frontend provides a `CareerCoach.jsx` component with a chat-like interface.
   - Users can start a session, send messages, and receive contextual responses from the AI coach.
   - The conversation can be reset at any time using the **End Session** button.
+  - **User-specific sessions**: All conversations are saved per user for future reference.
 - **Planned enhancements:**
   - Allow users to input their role and learning focus
   - Multi-turn conversations with state/history